Contribution to My Learning and the Learning Community

 Reflection

 One area for growth is that I could have engaged sooner in some of the broader discussion forums.
-Although I ultimately responded to each collaborative discussion, I prioritized providing current and timely feedback to my small group first.
+Although I ultimately responded to each collaborative discussion and replied to at least three peers per discussion post, I prioritized providing current and timely feedback to my small group first.
 This ensured their work had actionable and constructive input each week, and it allowed me to track their progress and growth throughout the course.
-However, moving forward, I plan to engage earlier in the larger class forums to help foster a stronger sense of connection with the full learning community.
+However, moving forward, I plan to engage earlier in the larger class forums sooner in order to help foster a stronger sense of connection with the full learning community.

 Attending every live Zoom session also strengthened my engagement and helped me stay on top of expectations.
 It allowed me to contribute meaningfully in real time, ask clarifying questions, and support others during these sessions.
 I believe my consistent presence, commitment to the readings and videos, and constructive feedback helped sustain the momentum my own learning thus contributing to our groups overall learning.
 I felt that I was seen as a reliable and supportive peer throughout the course.